Is Delaware a Good Place to Retire? What You Need to Know

 Low $300ks – High $500ks

-Aerial view of Heritage Shores in Bridgeville, DE.
+Aerial view of Heritage Shores in Bridgeville, Delaware, a good place to retire.

 Heritage Shores is a golf course community with over 1,800 single-family and attached homes.
 The community features a 28,000-square-foot clubhouse with a ballroom and various game and hobby studios.
 There are also fitness facilities, a full-service restaurant, and a pro shop to gear up before a round of golf at the community’s 18-hole championship course.